anyaeross18/ttt-AML/README.md

 # Fine-tuning the TTT Model

 ##   Abstract
-Despite its promise, the (Test Time Training) TTT model is relatively untested across diverse domains, with only seven9 citations as of now.
+Despite its promise, the (Test Time Training) TTT model is relatively untested across diverse domains, with only seven citations as of now.
 The scarcity of research applying TTT to domain-specific datasets, especially those with long sequences, creates an opportunity to both validate and potentially expand the model’s utility in complex, real-world applications.
 With a pre-trained open-source model built on the Pile